-Kelly Fairris, MS, CCC/SLP pursued her master’s degree in Speech-Language Pathology from Indiana University in 2004, after receiving her bachelor’s degree in 2002.
+Kelly pursued her master’s degree in Speech-Language Pathology from IN University in 2004, after receiving her bachelor’s degree in 2002.
 In 2005, she earned a Certificate of Clinical Competency from the American Speech-Language-Hearing Association.
-Kelly has experience working with children who have a variety of speech/language-feeding difficulties, including, but not limited to, autism spectrum disorder, aphasia, apraxia, articulation/phonology disorders, developmental delay, sensory processing disorder and feeding difficulties.
+Kelly was the recipient of Wee Care Therapy’s First Steps Excellence in Early Intervention Award in 2022.
+She has experience working with children who have a variety of speech/language-feeding difficulties, such as autism, aphasia, apraxia, articulation/phonology disorders, developmental delay, sensory processing disorder and feeding difficulties.
 She has attended numerous continuing education seminars relating to sensory integration and sensory processing disorder, social communication and interaction, neurodevelopmental treatment, and oral motor feeding skills.
-Kelly is play-based and incorporates sensory-based intervention techniques into her therapy sessions.
+Kelly is play-based master clinician who incorporates sensory-based intervention techniques into her therapy sessions.
 In addition to individual therapy, she also runs our “Wee Sprouts” social skills group.
 She encourages family involvement, empowering you to help your child.
 Kelly makes learning fun!

-Crystal Renzi, MS, CCC/SLP earned a Bachelor of Arts degree in Speech and Hearing from Indiana University in 2007 and a Master of Science degree from St. Xavier University in 2013.
+Crystal earned a Bachelor of Arts degree in Speech and Hearing from IN University in 2007 and a Master of Science degree from St. Xavier University in 2013.
 Prior to joining us, she had experience as a speech/language assistant in the schools.
 She earned a Certificate of Clinical Competency from the American Speech-Language-Hearing Association in 2014.
 She is CPR certified.
-Crystal has worked with children with a variety of communication disorders including expressive and receptive language delays, central auditory processing disorder, articulation and phonological disorders, fluency, autism spectrum disorder, sensory processing disorder, and other disorders of social impairment.
+Crystal has worked with children with a variety of communication disorders including expressive and receptive language delays, central auditory processing disorder, articulation and phonological disorders, fluency, autism, sensory processing disorder, and other social emotional differences.
 She has experience in clinic and early intervention (natural environment) settings.
 She has attended continuing education in the areas of feeding, sensory processing, therapeutic adaptations, torticollis and treatment perspectives.
 Crystal involves you in your child’s treatment and brings a fresh perspective to her approach of working with you and your child!